 Method of assessment

-Acquire knowledge and understanding of how core concepts, theories and findings in the study of research in cognition have been applied to the broader context.
+12.1 Demonstrate knowledge and understanding of how core concepts, theories and findings in the study of research in cognition have been applied to broader contexts.

-Develop an appreciation of the historical and conceptual issues in the study of Cognition.
+12.5 Develop an appreciation of the historical and conceptual issues in the study of cognition in action.